pacharanero/scrambl/readme.md

 Scrambl is a script for finding all the words you can make out of any other word.
 It will also solve the Countdown Conundrum.
+Despite all the iterators required for such a script, it's only 11 lines of Ruby.

 ##Usage